Lisa Chedekel: Life and career

-Still at the Courant in 2006, she wrote stories on military mental health care which won national awards.
+Still at the Courant in 2006, she wrote stories about military mental health care which won national awards.
 She and Matthew Kauffman were finalists for the Investigative Reporting Pulitzer, citing "their in-depth reports on suicide among American soldiers in Iraq, leading to congressional and military action to address mental health problems raised in the stories."

 In 2002, she was one of a few American journalists to visit and report from Saudi Arabia.
 In December 2010, she co-founded the Connecticut Health Investigative Team, a non-profit investigative news service focusing on health and safety.

-On January 12, 2018, Chedekel died at age 57 from cancer, leaving two children, Bernard and Evelyn, and her wife, Isabel Morais.
+On January 12, 2018, Chedekel died at the age of 57 from cancer, leaving two children, Bernard and Evelyn, and her wife, Isabel Morais.